On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Introduction

 Conserved quantities of the flow are the mass

 and the energy

+with the upper/lower sign matching the one from \eqref{eq:mBO}.
+For the local-in-time analysis in this paper, the focusing properties will not be relevant.

-consequently, we refer to \eqref{eq:mBO} with rhs given by $u^2 \partial_x u$ as focusing modified Benjamin-Ono equation and to the other one as defocusing.\\ It turns out that the following nonlinear Schr\"odinger-equation (dNLS) is also amenable to the employed methods:
+It turns out that the following derivative nonlinear Schr\"odinger equation (dNLS) is also amenable to the employed arguments:

 From the point of view of dispersive equations, the models look very similar.
-However, \eqref{eq:dNLS} is completely integrable (cf. \cite{KaupNewell1978}) in contrast to \eqref{eq:mBO}.
-Since it is useful to point out that the methods of this article do not hinge on complete integrability in a crucial manner, we choose to analyze \eqref{eq:mBO}.\\ On the real line the equations share the scaling symmetry
+However, \eqref{eq:dNLS} is completely integrable (see \cite{KaupNewell1978}), in contrast to \eqref{eq:mBO}, which is not known to be completely integrable.
+Since it is useful to point out that the methods of this article do not crucially hinge on complete integrability, we choose to analyze \eqref{eq:mBO} in detail.
+A discussion of modifications for the analysis of \eqref{eq:dNLS} is postponed to the end of the article.